 In addition to opera, gardens, museums, and aquariums, Sydney has some phenomenal food and drink.
 Redoak Boutique Beer Cafe topped our list of brew pubs, with a dozen award-winning beers and seasonal offerings on their tap list plus some solid food selections.

 Our dinners in Sydney included a truly amazing meal at Saké Restaurant at The Rocks, thanks to a reservation Daniel made six months in advance.
 We enjoyed kingfish jalapeño, teriyaki burger balls, sashimi tacos, and Wagyu dumplings served as shareable small plates.
-While the guys had Japanese whisky, Shea and I tried the Hattori Hanzo cocktail made from Bombay Sapphire gin and Yuzu saké with fresh jalapeño, cucumber, elderflower, and citrus in a glass rimmed with dried, seasoned flower petals.
+While the guys had Japanese whisky, Shea and I tried the Hattori Hanzo cocktail made from Bombay Sapphire gin and yuzu saké with fresh jalapeño, cucumber, elderflower, and citrus in a glass rimmed with dried, seasoned flower petals.
 At $18 AUD each, they were certainly a vacation indulgence!

-Since we were traveling over the Thanksgiving holiday, we swapped the traditional turkey and dressing for roasted chicken, salmon, and Black Angus Oakey Scotch fillet at Chiswick.
+Since we were traveling over the Thanksgiving holiday, we swapped the traditional turkey and dressing for roasted chicken, salmon, and Black Angus Oakey Scotch filet at Chiswick.
 This incredible restaurant boasts a sizable kitchen garden where they grow their own vegetables and herbs, and it proved to be a lovely and relaxing setting for our family’s holiday meal.

 We also dined at Porteño, an Argentinian restaurant located in Sydney’s Surry Hills neighborhood.
 The meal started with dried beef empañadas, marinated olives, and vitello tonnato (thinly-sliced Wagyu girello with tuna mayonnaise, preserved mackerel, and a date and caper vinaigrette).
-These delicacies were followed by grilled beef short ribs, spatchcock grilled chicken, and crispy fried Brussel sprouts with lentils and mint.
+These delicacies were followed by grilled beef short ribs, spatchcock grilled chicken, and crispy fried Brussels sprouts with lentils and mint.
 Dessert was milk flan with cream and dulce de leche.
 Spectacular!

 To top off our stay in Sydney, we took an afternoon excursion to Bondi Beach, which gets its name from an Aboriginal word meaning “water breaking over rocks.”
 Just over half a mile long, the public beach features a promenade with cafes and shops, and during our visit, the Royal Croquet Club was hosting an 11-day festival featuring food, live music, and, of course, croquet matches.